maxtaco/tamejs/README.md

 #### connectors.timeout(cb, time, res = [])

-Timeout an arbitrary blocking operation.
+Timeout an arbitrary async operation.

 Given a callback `cb`, a time to wait `time`, and an array to output a result `res`, return another callback.
 This connector will set up a